drew-loukusa/lang-playground/README.md

 This project is a small programming language made by me, to explore the patterns and topics found in this book: [Language Implementation Patterns:
-Create Your Own Domain-Specific and General Programming Languages" by Terence Parr](https://pragprog.com/titles/tpdsl/language-implementation-patterns/).
+Create Your Own Domain-Specific and General Programming Languages, by Terence Parr](https://pragprog.com/titles/tpdsl/language-implementation-patterns/).

 All implementation is done in Python.
 Python is not the best choice for implementing a programming language, but again my primary motivation behind doing this project was to explore the patterns in the book; So I decided to go with a lang that's fast to work with.